$2695 per person (twin share) | Single supplement $270

 We then journey south along the Oodnadatta Track.
 After lunch, we visit Nilpena Ediacara National Park, home to some of the world’s oldest known animal fossils.
 On a fully guided 1.5-hour tour, you’ll explore:

-By late afternoon, we arrive in Port Augusta, set along the tranquil waters of the Spencer Gulf.
-This historic port once played a vital role in transporting wheat and wool from the Flinders Ranges to the world via grand clipper ships. overnight in en-suite accommodation Port Augusta
+After breakfast, we arrive in Port Augusta, set along the tranquil waters of the Spencer Gulf.
+This historic port once played a vital role in transporting wheat and wool from the Flinders Ranges to the world via grand clipper ships.

 After lunch, we begin our journey back to Adelaide, stopping for a final scenic visit to Port Germein — once home to the longest jetty in the Southern Hemisphere.
 Take in the coastal views and imagine the bustling trade days when wool and wheat were shipped across the globe from this tiny port town.